jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 **The OAuth Workflow Explained**

-**1. User Consent (Steps 1–3):** The process begins when you click "Authorize."
+**1. User Consent (Steps 1–3):** The process begins when you click "Authorise."
 You are temporarily redirected to Google to log in and confirm that you trust this application.
 This ensures that you are the one granting permission.

-**2. The Secure Exchange (Steps 4–6):** Once you say "Yes," Google sends a temporary "Authorization Code" to the Gemini Enterprise App.
+**2. The Secure Exchange (Steps 4–6):** Once you say "Yes," Google sends a temporary "Authorisation Code" to the Gemini Enterprise App.
 The App immediately exchanges this code for a secure digital key, known as an Access Token.
 This exchange happens entirely in the background to ensure the key remains secure.

 **3. The Handoff & Execution (Steps 7–9):** This is the crucial step.
 The Gemini App passes the Access Token to the Python Agent.
 Now holding the "key," the Agent can independently contact the Resource Server to retrieve the data it needs to complete your task.